 4. the Pitcher's understanding and/or interpretation of the emotional core of the bible story; and

 5. contemporary approach of the Pitch

-The ten finalists will be notified on 20 November 2017.
-Pitch selections will be publicly announced on 20 November 2017 on www.enterthepitch.com.
+The ten finalists will be notified on 20 November 2019, when the final ten will also be announced on www.enterthepitch.com

-If you are a finalist in 2017, you will have a greater opportunity to help develop and hone your pitching skills, as we will be inviting you to attend a residential course in December 2017 ahead of the Finalists Weekend.
-The course will take place between Sunday 10 December 2017 and Tuesday 12 December 2017.
-This course will offer you a master-class worthy of the big studios, feedback on your pitch and help in preparing for the pitch at Pinewood Studios.
+If you are a finalist in 2019, you will have a greater opportunity to help develop and hone your pitching skills, as we will be inviting you to attend a residential course in December 2019 ahead of the Finalists Weekend.
+The course will take place between Sunday 8 December 2019 and Tuesday 10 December 2019.
+This course will offer you a master-class worthy of the big studios, feedback on your pitch and help in preparing for the pitch.

-The winner will work with a budget (which has a value in excess of £25,000) to make their short film, of 10–20 minutes.
+The winner will work with a budget (which has a value in excess of £30,000) to make their short film (recommended maximum length of 15 minutes).
 The winner will be expected to demonstrate the ability to undertake the practical production of the film but will be offered production assistance from an established film production company.

-The winning pitcher will then take the completed film to Los Angeles in 2018, and there will meet with industry professionals who will give feedback and advice on the film.
-The winning pitcher will be allowed to take one other person from the film making team with them, or another person of choice.
+The winning pitcher will then take the completed film to Los Angeles in 2020, and there will meet with industry professionals who will give feedback and advice on the film.
 The industry professionals will be people such as Ralph Winter (Producer X-Men; Fantastic Four; Wolverine) (although The Pitch retains the right to alter and amend the meetings as necessary with due regard to the availability of individuals).

 The following are non-negotiable requirements of entry.
 By completing and submitting an official entry form, you are agreeing to be bound by terms and conditions set out below.
 The Pitch reserves the right to amend and alter these rules without notice.